 These devices are particularly effective in areas like ramps and intersections or where there is limited lateral clearance.
 In these situations, they provide greater warning and delineation functions than cones while maintaining a smaller footprint than drums.

 Direction indicator barricades are 36 in. tall devices consisting of a 24 in. wide x 12 in. tall retroreflective orange panel with a horizontal arrow on top and a 24 in. wide x 8 in. tall panel of alternating orange and white retroreflective stripes at a 45˚ angle on bottom.

-For long term stationary operations, direction indicator barricades (DIB) should be used instead of trim-lime channelizers in merging tapers because they provide direction and have a larger target area for the motorists.
+For long term stationary operations, direction indicator barricades (DIB) should be used instead of trim-line channelizers in merging tapers because they provide direction and have a larger target area for the motorists.
 For shorter duration projects, DIBs may be used in lieu of other channelizers.
 DIBs shall not to be used in shifting tapers.

 Vertical Panels may be specified instead of trim-line channelizers for longitudinal channelization within the activity area.
 The diagonal marking provided by these devices subliminally directs motorists into the traffic space.
 This effect is beneficial in two-way two-lane operations and work zones within expressways and/or urban areas having many entrances.